Code-Institute-Submissions/bad-day-fixer/README.md

 ## [](https://github.com/lisa1Q84/MS1_RathminesEyeCentre_Take2/master/README.md#description)Description

-Bad Day Fixer is intended to be a humorous interactive website to bring a smile to someones face who is experience a bad day.
+Bad Day Fixer is intended to be a humorous interactive website with the intention to bring a smile to someones face who is experiencing a bad day.

 The website has a beginning and an end and the user path leads them in one direction.
 With a number of yes and no questions, there is different paths based on the answers the user gives.